busy-beaver-dev/busy-beaver/deployment/README.md

 - if staging database gets deleted and we have to start again
   - will need to set up app for distribution and install it via OAuth
+- what accounts did we need to create?
+  - what are those accounts?
+  - where do we store credentials?